yamautomate/ShellGPT/README.md

 # ShellGPT - A PowerShell Module for the APIs of OpenAI.

-The [`ShellGPT`](https://www.powershellgallery.com/packages/CompletionAPI/1.0) PowerShell Module is a command-line tool that provides an easy-to-use interface for accessing OpenAI's GPT API Endpoints using PowerShell.
+The [`ShellGPT`](https://www.powershellgallery.com/packages/CompletionAPI/1.0) PowerShell Module is a command-line tool that provides an easy-to-use interface for accessing OpenAI's GPT API Endpoints using PowerShell either trough OpenAI directly or trhough Microsoft Azure OpenAI Service.
 With this wrapper, you can generate natural language text, translate text, summarize articles, create images, create fine-tuned models, feed text-files, PDFs and .JSONs from your local device and more.

 The wrapper provides a simple syntax for calling the API and handling the response, making it easy to integrate GPT into your PowerShell scripts.